 If shooting skills are your strong point, then this is for you.
-A twilight shoot will be conducted on Tuesday night.
+A twilight shoot is being planned during the week of camp.
 More details will be announced by the Shooting Sports Director at camp.
 Come out and show off your skills to your fellow scouters.